prithbirayamajhi/mero-college/README.md

 # merocollege-demo
-This is my first fit hub repository
+This is my first git repository